 At McCambridge Duffy, we do not charge upfront fees for drafting and submitting your IVA Proposal.
 We only put an IVA case forward if we believe it will be a successful one for both you and your creditors.
 In the event that your IVA proposal is unsuccessful, then you will not be charged a penny.

 If you cannot pay your debts as they fall due, you are insolvent; by law your alternatives are debt management, bankruptcy, a Debt Relief Order, an Individual Voluntary Arrangement or some other debt solution.

 An IVA will be a viable option if

 Deciding if an IVA is the right choice for you is not something that should be entered into lightly or hastily.
 It is important that you find out and digest as much information as possible to determine if it is your best option.
-You also need to make sure you have discussed all possible alternative options with your debt advisor or IP.
+You also need to make sure you have discussed all possible alternative options with your debt adviser or IP.
 Essentially, we can only advise and provide all the information.
 It is you that has the final decision on whether or not you want to proceed with the application.